GunturThunder/Pont-Of-Sale-App-Using-ReactJs-Redux/README.md

 <h1 align="center">AsaUlu - Point Of Sales - Front-End</h1>

-AsaUlu is an web application that can helps cashier to manage production such as add product, edit product, delete product even order product
+AsaUlu is a web application that can helps cashier to manage production such as add product, edit product, delete product even order product
 </section>

 #### Table Of Content